evanfrawley/idyll-lang.github.io/docs/components-custom.md

 inside of a folder called `components/`.
 If you wish to change the custom component path, specify it with the `--components` option, e.g.
 `idyll index.idl --css styles.css --components custom/component/path/`.

+Continue to learn how to use [variables and datasets](/components-variables-and-datasets).